anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One may say the eternal mystery of the world is its comprehensibility.
+Quote: If the shoe doesn't fit, must we change the foot?

-By: Albert Einstein
+By: Gloria Steinem